 Loss of Eligibility - If an employee’s work schedule changes to less than 30 hours per week during the period of attendance, or if the employee separates from permanent employment during the period of attendance, the employee will be billed for all or part of the tuition for the entire semester even if s/he officially withdraws from the course, as provided in the policies and procedures established by the Cashier’s Office of the enrolling institution.

-Tuition charges will be waived for up to two courses per academic year (fall or spring terms) and may be applied to courses that are appropriations-funded, such as regular undergraduate- and graduate-level courses, online courses, self-paced courses, and independent studies courses.
+Tuition charges will be waived for up to three courses per academic year (fall or spring terms) and may be applied to courses that are appropriations-funded, such as regular undergraduate- and graduate-level courses, online courses, self-paced courses, and independent studies courses.
 This includes enrollment in credit-earning courses through the Friday Center for Continuing Education.
 Tuition may be waived for more than one course in the same academic term.
 (The academic year begins with the fall term and ends with the summer sessions.)

 Summer Session Courses at UNC-Chapel Hill - For UNC-Chapel Hill employees enrolled at UNC-Chapel Hill, a tuition waiver may be applied to one summer session course per academic year.
-This waiver counts as one of the two courses per academic year that can be approved for tuition waiver.
+This waiver counts as one of the three courses per academic year that can be approved for tuition waiver.
 This feature may not be available to UNC-Chapel Hill employees enrolled elsewhere and is not available to other state employees enrolled at UNC-Chapel Hill.

 Courses not Covered - Courses such as the Executive MBA program, MBA@UNC, MPA@UNC or study abroad courses that are primarily receipt-supported are not covered by the Tuition Waiver Program.
 Noncredit courses offered through the Friday Center for Continuing Education are not covered by Tuition Waiver.